heysokam/confy/readme.md

 - Ergonomic, readable and minimal/simple syntax.
 - Behaves as a library.
 Builds your own binary that runs the compilation commands.
 - Sane project configuration defaults, unless explicitely changed.
 - Builds with `zig cc` when compiler choice is omitted.
-Auto-downloads the latest version for the current host.
+Auto-downloads the latest version for the host.

 Minimal build file:
 ```nim